Lago Grande

 The only officially recognized government is based at Ciudad Galilea, located at the southern end of the Lago Galilea.
 Alta Californian missions have secured the area in and around the Lago Galilea, and further missions are being built within a days ride by horse, the most reliable means of transportation in the area.

-Most of Lago Grande is lawless land, in the control of various juntas, although since the capture and trial of Ouaren Gough and his junta leaders, lawlessness is decreasing.
-Soldiers formerly manning the Rio de Sangre's Maginot line have been civilianized and set to farming the valleys of Lago Grande as farmer/militia.
+Most of Lago Grande was until recently a lawless land, in the control of various juntas like the New and Living Ministry of Jesus Christ of Modern Saints.
+Since the capture and trial of Ouaren Gough and his junta leaders, lawlessness is decreasing.
+Soldiers formerly manning the Rio de Sangre's Maginot line have been civilianized and set to farming the valleys of Lago Grande as farmers/militiamen.

-Population in this region has grown in the last year, however, census figures are not yet available to show how much immigration has occurred.
+Population in this region has grown in the last decade, however, census figures have not yet been released from the Capital.

 Administrative Divisions